anthony-halim/bible-verse.nvim/README.md

     formatter = {
         -- Formatter settings for markdown
         markdown = {
-            -- separator: text to be used as prefix and suffix the markdown text.
+          -- separator: text to be used as separator between chapters.
 Set to empty string to disable. separator = "---",
             -- quote_block: put the formatted text within a quote block. quote_block = true,
             -- omit_translation_footnote: omit translation name from the markdown text.